-It is made in flat cylinders, with concave sides, and a thin rind that may be covered with brownish-red wax, or plastic.
+Fontal is a semi-firm cheese made in flat cylinders, with concave sides, and a thin rind that may be covered with brownish-red wax, or plastic.

 The milk can come from anywhere.
 Lactic cultures are added to develop flavour.
-Rennet is added, and the milk is held at a temperature from 86 to 95 F (30 to 35 C) for 25 to 35 minutes while it curdles.
-Then, the whey is drained off, and the curd is heated to 100 to 104 F (38 to 40 C) by adding hot water to it.
+Rennet is added, and the milk is held at a temperature from 30 to 35 C (86 to 95 F) for 25 to 35 minutes while it curdles.
+Then, the whey is drained off, and the curd is heated to 38 to 40 C (100 to 104 F) by adding hot water to it.

 The curd is then pressed, salted, and put into moulds which are then submerged in brine for a while.